Sairyss/domain-driven-hexagon/README.md

     comment: 'Domain layer cannot depend on application layer',
     severity: 'error',
     from: { path: 'domain' },
-    to: { path: ['application'] },
+    to: { path: ['application', 'controller', 'dtos'] }, },
-  },
 ```

-Snippet of code above will prevent your domain layer to depend on the application layer.
+Snippet of code above will prevent your domain layer to depend on the application layer, controllers, etc. Simplified example config: [.dependency-cruiser.js](.dependency-cruiser.js)

 Example tools: